Ethiopia's Tigray conflict deepens ethnic rifts | DW | 08.12.2021

 "Ethiopia is a deeply religious nation," Girma writes, adding that in the past, its two dominant religions have "provided a vision for peaceful cohabitation."

-Former diplomat Hudson believes Abiy has "too much blood on his hands" to continue to govern Ethiopia even if the prime minister manages to end the conflict.
+Former diplomat Hudson believes Abiy has "too much blood on his hands" to continue to govern Ethiopia even if he manages to end the conflict.

 "The country will need a fresh political start," Hudson said.

-In the longer term, its thought the country needs to set up a national dialogue to examine the different visions of Ethiopia and agree on the state's fundamental orientation.
+In the longer term, it is thought the country needs to set up a national dialogue to examine the different visions of Ethiopia and agree on the state's fundamental orientation.

 "The last year has created such new tension and such new rifts," said Hudson.